-A search process for a P&S classification is completed and the position filled by the most qualified candidate.
+1. A search process for a P&S classification is completed and the position filled by the most qualified candidate.
 A woman or underrepresented minority from the remainder of the search's candidate pool is identified as a potential opportunity hire.
-The hiring department/unit requests funds either on the basis of:
+The hiring department/unit requests funds based on one of the following factors:

-- the original search was for an underrepresented classification (see Note below) [per data updated annually by the Office of Equal Opportunity and Diversity (EOD)) or;
+- Original search was for an underrepresented classification (see note below) per data updated annually by the Office of Equal Opportunity and Diversity (EOD).

-- women or minorities being underrepresented in the hiring department/unit.
-(Requests based on underrepresentation within an org will be considered on a case-by-case basis.)
+- Women or minorities are underrepresented in the hiring department/unit (requests based on underrepresentation within an org will be considered on a case-by-case basis).

-A search process was not planned nor initiated and instead, an opportunity is being created.
-The hiring department/unit proposes to hire an identified woman or underrepresented minority either on the basis of:
+2. A search process was not planned nor initiated and instead, an opportunity is being created.
+The hiring department/unit proposes to hire an identified woman or underrepresented minority based on any of the following factors:

-Placement into an underrepresented P&S classification (per above), or;
+- Placement into an underrepresented P&S classification (per above)

-Up to $50,000 per year is available to support the hire (salary and/or fringe) of a diverse candidate into a P&S position for up to two years.
-The candidate is hired into a classification for which the candidate meets the required qualifications.
+Funding is available for up to two years and 50% of the salary plus fringe per year to support the hire of a diverse candidate into a P&S position.
+The candidate must be hired into a classification for which the candidate meets the required qualifications.

-- the employing college/division provides an alternative source of funding for the staff member's salary, or
+- The employing college/division provides an alternative source of funding for the staff member's salary

 Requests for Funding

-Upon determination that all other options for funding an opportunity position are exhausted, the hiring department requests funding through the Senior Human Resources Leadership Representative for the respective college/division.
-The Senior HR Rep evaluates the request and, if agreeable, forwards the request to University Human Resources.
+Upon determination that all other options for funding an opportunity position are exhausted, the hiring department requests funding through the senior HR leader for the respective college/division.
+The senior HR leader evaluates the request and, if agreeable, forwards the request to University Human Resources.
 Requests may be submitted at any time.

 Requests for funds are made in the form of a letter and attachments that include the following:

-How does the proposed opportunity hire enhance the quality of the department and college/division?
-(Brief, strong statement supporting the individual's qualifications, accompanied by a copy of the electronic application or resume, and information from professional references.)
+- Quality: How does the proposed opportunity hire enhance the quality of the department and college/division?
+(Brief, strong statement supporting the individual's qualifications, accompanied by a copy of the electronic application or resume, and information from professional references)

-How will the proposed opportunity hire increase the diversity of the department and college/division?
-[Identify which option (1a, 1b, 2a, 2b, or 3 above) justifies this application and provide a statement to support the option; note whether the candidate is an international candidate.]
+- Diversity: How will the proposed opportunity hire increase the diversity of the department and college/division?
+(Identify which option above justifies this application and provide a statement to support the option; note whether the candidate is an international candidate.)

-Is an opportunity being created for this candidate or will s/he fill an otherwise needed position? (e.g., in anticipation of a future retirement or termination)
+- Recruitment plan: Is an opportunity being created for this candidate or will s/he fill an otherwise needed position?
+(E.g., in anticipation of a future retirement or termination)

-What are the salary and fringe benefits, and any other costs, for the first and second year?
-[Provide a detailed cost breakdown, indicating the typical source of funds for such a position, what portions of the costs are requested from SDOP funds (maximum=$50,000), and the source of funds for the balance of the costs.]
+- Costs: What are the salary and fringe benefits, and any other costs, for the first and second year?
+(Provide a detailed cost breakdown, indicating the typical source of funds for such a position, what portions of the costs are requested from SDOP funds—maximum $50,000—and the source of funds for the balance of the costs.)

-What are the department's and college's/ division's plans for developing the candidate once hired and reviewing his or her professional progress?
+- Professional development: What are the department's and college's/division's plans for developing the candidate once hired and reviewing his or her professional progress?
 (Include a plan for professional development and followup in order to receive favorable consideration.
 The initial plan submitted to gain SDOP approval may be an overview.
 Upon approval, the template must be submitted within 30 days of the individuals hire.)

-What are the department's and college's/division's plan for facilitating the employee's continued employment at the end of the second year?
-(At the end of the first year, the hiring entity provides either a plan for converting the employee's position to local funding or a plan to assist the employee in finding other University employment in anticipation of the end of SDOP funding.
-In the event that the employee is hired into an advertised University position, SDOP funding will cease.)
+- Continuity: What are the department's and college's/division's plans for facilitating the employee's continued employment at the end of the second year?
+(At the end of the first year, the hiring entity provides either a plan for converting the employee's position to local funding or a plan to assist the employee in finding other university employment in anticipation of the end of SDOP funding.
+In the event that the employee is hired into an advertised university position, SDOP funding will cease.)